vjrantal/SCAMP/README.md

 - Document DB
 - Azure Storage (tables)
 - Key Vault
+- An Azure Web app slot if you want to host SCAMP for others.
 - Azure Subscription Access: a user identity with permissions to create/manage Virtual Machines and Web Sites.

 Instructions for helping provision these services and configuring SCAMP to leverage them can be found later in this document.